Regression

 As demonstrated, the original signal can be effectively reconstructed from the corrupted one using regression techniques.
 While this process highlights the potential of regression for noise reduction, it is important to note that such tasks are typically achieved more effectively and efficiently using low-pass filters in either the time or frequency domain.
 Nevertheless, this example serves to highlight the broader applicability of regression methods, demonstrating their potential to address various practical problems.

-This emphasizes the importance of formulating problems in a form of a regression model, as it can provide valuable insights and effective solutions even in contexts that may not initially appear to be related to regression models.
+Another important point is that this example emphasizes the importance of formulating problems in a form of a regression model, as it can provide valuable insights and effective solutions even in contexts that may not initially seem related to regression models.

 plt.figure(figsize = (6, 6))